modular-network/ethereum-libraries/TokenLib/README.md

 2. Place each file in their respective directory in **your** truffle project.
    **Note**: The `2_deploy_test_contracts.js` file should either be renamed to the next highest number among your migrations files i.e. `3_deploy_test_contracts.js` or you can place the code in your existing deployment migration file. *See Quick Install above.*
 3. [Start a testrpc node](https://github.com/ethereumjs/testrpc "testrpc's Github")
-4. In your terminal go to your truffle project directory and run `truffle migrate`.
+4. In your terminal go to your truffle project directory and run `truffle test`.
-5. After migration run `truffle test`.

 ### solc Installation